Not All Adapters Matter: Selective Adapter Freezing for Memory-Efficient Fine-Tuning of Language Models: Experiments

 \subsection{Experimental Setting}

-\textbf{Models:} We assess the fine-tuning efficacy of SAFE using state-of-the-art transformer-based models, including \(\text{BERT}_\text{base}\), \(\text{BERT}_\text{large}\)~\cite{kenton2019bert}, \(\text{RoBERTa}_\text{base}\), \(\text{RoBERTa}_\text{large}\)~\cite{liu2019roberta}, \(\text{GPT-2}_\text{medium}\), and \(\text{GPT-2}_\text{large}\)~\cite{radford2019language}.
+\textbf{Models:} We assess the fine-tuning efficacy of SAFE using state-of-the-art transformer-based models, including \(\text{BERT}_\text{base}\), \(\text{BERT}_\text{large}\)~\cite{kenton2019bert}, \(\text{RoBERTa}_\text{base}\), \(\text{RoBERTa}_\text{large}\)~\cite{liu2019roberta}, \(\text{GPT-2}_\text{medium}\), \(\text{GPT-2}_\text{large}\)~\cite{radford2019language}, and \(\text{LLaMA-2}_\text{7B}\)~\cite{touvron2023llama}.

 \textbf{Datasets:} The aforementioned models are evaluated across various tasks that span a broad spectrum of NLP applications, including Natural Language Understanding (NLU), Question Answering (QA), and Natural Language Generation (NLG).
 Initially, we utilize eight datasets from the General Language Understanding Evaluation (GLUE)~\cite{wang2018glue} which comprises two single-sentence classification tasks, three similarity and paraphrase tasks, and four natural language inference tasks.
 Furthermore, we conduct experiments on the SQuAD dataset~\cite{rajpurkar2016squad} with both BERT and RoBERTa model families.
 Decoder-only models such as \(\text{GPT-2}_\text{large}\) are also tested to determine if SAFE maintains its effectiveness in the E2E NLG Challenge~\cite{novikova2017e2e}.
+Finally, to investigate the scalability to larger models, we evaluate SAFE on the large language model (\(\text{LLaMA-2}_\text{7B}\)) and the WikiText-2 dataset~\cite{merity2022pointer}.
 Detailed dataset descriptions are available in Appendix \ref{Dataset Statistics}.